Kiels Mountain, Queensland: Spiritual retreat

 Avatar's Abode is a 99 acre spiritual retreat dedicated to Meher Baba (1894–1969) who stayed there in 1958.
 Avatar's Abode is the oldest and longest-running eastern retreat in Queensland.
 It is at 48 Meher Road at the summit of Kiels Mountain.

 Education

-There are no public schools in Kiels Mountain.
-The nearest government primary schools are in Woombye and Kuluin.
-The nearest government secondary schools are in Nambour and Maroochydore.
+There are no schools in Kiels Mountain.
+The nearest government primary schools are Woombye State School in neighbouring Woombye to the west and Kuluin State School in Kuluin (to the east).
+The nearest government secondary schools are Nambour State College in Nambour to the north-west and Maroochydore State High School in Maroochydore to the east.

 Amenities

 There are a number of parks in the locality, including: